1. Home

 The categories that received the most entries included Juicy or Hazy India Pale Ale, West Coast-Style India Pale, and German-Style Pilsener, reflecting current trends in the beer market.

-Innovation in beer production
+Innovation in Beer Production

 The growing popularity of craft beverages in Brazil is due to an increase in demand for quality and innovative products.

-The can of 350ml is sold on the brewery's e-commerce site for R$17,90, and a kit with six units costs R$102.
+The 350 ml can is sold on the brewery’s e-commerce for R$ 17.90, and a kit with six units costs R$ 102.

-Award-winning beers become references for consumers and positively influence the reputation of breweries.
+The awarded beers become references for consumers and positively influence the reputation of breweries.

 SOURCE: TNH1